I'm a Man, I Can't Help It

 - In Big Love, at one point Sarah discovers a flirtatious message from an ex-girlfriend on her boyfriend Scott's phone.
 She jokingly says it sounds like they hooked up, which he confirms.
 When she gets upset, he uses this as an excuse (Sarah and Scott are not sexually active at this point).
 Their entire relationship was never treated as healthy - it was treated as Sarah running away from home in a socially acceptable fashion just to get away from the walking traumatizer that was Bill Henrickson.

-- When Will in The Fresh Prince of Bel-Air has sex with the mother of the woman he is dating she gets all the blame from his family and Wills defense to his girlfriend is that her mom has such a hot body and to his uncle he puts his actions down to being young and making mistakes.
+- The Fresh Prince of Bel-Air: Will has sex with the mother of the woman he is dating she gets all the blame from his family.
+Will's defense to his girlfriend is that her mom has a hot body and to his uncle he puts his actions down to being young and making mistakes.

 - When Julie and Austin's relationship gets serious, Julie is slightly aprehensive about losing her virginity to him and Austin is apparently understanding and promises to wait.
 When Julie discusses this with Danielle, she immediately claims that guys in these circumstances are invariably lying and that they're getting sex elsewhere.
 Julie eventually does sleep with Austin and it's revealed slightly later that he had been sleeping with someone else behind Julie's back: Danielle.